dddpaul/ansible-docker-wireguard/README.md

 ### Customize iptables rules

+Works only with https://github.com/dddpaul/docker-wireguard until (and if) https://github.com/linuxserver/docker-wireguard/pull/202 will be merged.

-For example, these rules routes inbound traffic to "internal" web servers:
+For example, these rules will route inbound traffic to "internal" web servers:

 ```yaml
 wireguard_post_up: >-